gabrielbaca/roboticsProject/README.md

 Robotics project
 ===============

-Vision portion of a robotics project, that aims to detect a flame in a candle.
+Robot built in order to navigate in a small house, exploring each room in search for a candle.
+- Main board: PIC32
+- Vision: Raspberry Pi - OpenCV